BeAHappyMoron/QQVault-Website-Application/README.md

 3. Make a transaction of your choice
 4. To make a transfer you will need to register 2 separate accounts
 5. You will need both account numbers to make a transfer (preferably write them down on a piece of paper for convinience)
-6. A respective notification will be sent to both accounts involved in the transaction (Receiver and Sender).
+6. Respective notifications will be sent to both accounts involved in the transaction (Receiver and Sender).
-7. In the case of a withdrawal, a notification will be sent to the account involved in the transaction.
+7. In the case of a withdrawal, a notification will be sent to the accounts involved in the transaction.
 8. Input your account number as both the receiver and sender when making a withdrawal.
 9. Your feedback would be greatly appreciated.
 Enjoy!

+How to run:
+This is an ASP.NET application created using Visual Studio in C#.
+Ensure to install all the necessary dependencies required to run the application on your device.

+1. Development Tools
+Visual Studio (with ASP.NET workload) or Visual Studio Code (with C# extension).

+.NET SDK (for ASP.NET Core) or .NET Framework (for ASP.NET MVC 5).

+2. Runtime
+Install .NET Runtime

+3. Dependencies
+Install required NuGet packages (e.g., Microsoft.AspNetCore.Mvc, EntityFramework).

+4. Run the Application

+Steps
+1. Clone the repository.
+2. Open the project in Visual Studio.
+3. Restore NuGet packages and build the solution.
+4. Run the application using F5 or dotnet run.

+Test in a modern browser (e.g., Chrome, Edge).

 Features
 1. User Registration & Role-based Accounts